IBMStockTrader/stocktrader-operator/README.md

 ```
 operator-sdk generate csv --csv-version 0.1.0
 ```
 This will produce an `olm-catalog` subdirectory of the above mentioned `deploy` directory, containing relevant yaml.
-The most important file is the `deploy/olm-catalog/stocktrader-operator/0.1.0/stocktrader-operator.v0.1.0.clusterserviceversion.yaml`, which is the actual CSV itself, containing the "hints" to the UI for how to display the form.
+The most important file is the `deploy/olm-catalog/stocktrader-operator/0.1.0/stocktrader-operator.v0.1.0.clusterserviceversion.yaml`, which is the actual CSV itself, containing the "hints" to the UI for how to display the form (which I hand-edited extensively).

+I've not yet plugged into some operator registry, so I've just been manually running an `oc create -f` against that CSV file to get it to show up in the list of available operators for the cluster/namespace.
+I don't think it makes sense for a sample like this to be in the main Red Hat OperatorHub; there's talk of an IBM-hosted operator registry in the works, so I might plug into that when it's ready.